Use space to open navigation items

 The SRCC does not have any staff of its own.
 Comcare provides secretariat and administrative support and resources required for the SRCC to undertake its functions.

-The SRCC will exercise its functions and powers in good faith, to the best of its ability and consistent with the Government’s approach to regulation and the deregulation agenda.
+The SRCC will exercise its functions and powers in good faith, to the best of its ability and consistent with the Government’s regulatory reform agenda.

 Principles of regulator best practice

-The SRCC has imbedded the principles of regulator best practice, as set out in the Regulator Performance Guide 2021, within its regulatory framework: the Licence Compliance and Performance Model (LCPM).
+The SRCC has embedded the principles of regulator best practice, as set out in the Department of Finance’s Regulator Performance (RMG 128), within its regulatory framework: the Licence Compliance and Performance Model (LCPM).

 Continuous improvement and building trust

-The SRCC is committed to continuous improvement and building and maintaining trust with all stakeholders.
+The SRCC is committed to adopting a whole-of-system perspective and continuous improvement in its performance, capability and culture to build trust and confidence in Australia’s regulatory settings.
 To achieve this the SRCC has committed to:

 • Accountability – explaining decisions and providing avenues for feedback, complaints or appeals which are responded to in a timely fashion.